-This period of supervised practice is designed to offer support in refreshing clinical skills and updating knowledge and skills in line with current clinical knowledge and best practice.
+This period of supervised practice is designed to offer support in obtaining clinical competencies and updating knowledge and skills in line with current clinical knowledge and best practice.
 It also enables the provisional member to re-establish professional networks.
 The period of supervision is dependent on a number of factors, primarily the length of time away from clinical practice.
-If a therapist has not worked for 2 to 5 years, a minimum of 60 hours of supervised practice is required.
 These hours must be completed within 12 months.
-If a person has not worked for 5 to 10 years, a minimum of 120 hours of supervised practice is required.
-Following completion of these hours, a competency form must be completed.
-As this process is competency based, further hours may be required in order to achieve the required competencies.
-This should be negotiated with the supervisor/line manager if required.